 Relatives and friends can give you advice.
-Books, computers and videos can give you information.
+Books, the internet and videos can give you information.
 Aptitude and achievement tests can help you analyze your strengths and weaknesses.
 In the end, though, it’s up to you to put it all together.

 Here are some suggestions that will help you on your way:

 - Analyze yourself.
 Who are you?
 What are your strong points?
 Your weak ones?
 How do you interact with others?
 What makes you special?
 What activities make you uncomfortable or bore you?